We are grateful to rent facilities in our communities to give back to the dancers in our communities!

 Miss Nicole, Assistant Coach

 Miss Nicole has been dancing since she was 3 years old, and has studied the styles of Ballet, Hip-Hop, Jazz, Lyrical, Tap and Poms.
 She has 4 years of experience being on competitions teams and 2 years in high school as well on poms teams.
 While attending the University of Wisconsin-Milwaukee, she continued studying dance and taking classes there as well.
 At UW-Milwaukee she was also part of a Dance Living Learning Community (LLC).
 The Dance LLC was a community of students living in the same area that were majoring or minoring in dance.
 They took classes together and collaborated to perfect routines.
-Besides coaches our girls in dance, she has a 5-year-old of her own who has been on the Princess Poms team now for 2 years.
+Besides coaching our girls in dance, she has a 5-year-old of her own who has been dancing for our teams now for 2 years.
 She has worked with children including working as a teacher’s assistant with students who have IEPs, volunteering at a horse shelter that helps children and adults with disabilities learn how to ride, and volunteering at a local preschool.
-We absolutely LOVE having Miss Nicole coach our dancers!
+We absolutely LOVE having Miss Nicole coach our dancers!!

 Open to all girls and boys in public, private and homeschools in all communities, Bulldogs Spirit Poms and Dance is a non-profit organization promoting the importance of sportsmanship, commitment, determination, teamwork, self-confidence, enthusiasm and team spirit, a passion for the art of dance, and the value of community service in our area youth.